The role of the Board:

 Each year every member of the Board has their performance assessed through a formal appraisal process.
 During this appraisal the Board member’s strengths and aspirations and learning and development needs are reviewed.

 Non-executive director posts have a fixed term of three years.
 This term can be extended by another three years subject to satisfactory annual performance appraisals and approval of the council of governors.

 Declarations of interest

-Members of the board are asked to declare any interests they have before the start of each bimonthly board meeting.
+Members of the board and other staff classified as ‘decision-makers’are required to complete an annual declaration.
+Board members are also asked to declare any interests they have before the start of each board meeting.
 The following interests are required to be declared by all members of staff, including members of the board:

 Register of interests